 1- Get clear on what really matters to you by determining your values, life purpose and your goals.

-2- Figuring out what it will take to get there in terms of resources such as time, money, effort, activities.
+2- Figure out what it will take to get there in terms of resources such as time, money, effort, activities.

-3- Balance your time between activities that will take you closer to your goals with other priorities in your life such as your career, relationships, hobbies, and health.
+3- Balance your time between the activities that take you closer to your goals and other priorities in your life.

-This inside-out approach towards time management ensures that you are spending your time doing what really matters to you and serves your highest calling.
+This basic 3-step approach towards time management ensures that you’re spending your time doing what really matters to you and serves your highest calling.
 You stop getting distracted by the things and people who drain you and you begin shifting your focus to what feels right for you.

-See our life as one big mosaic; you are the artists and your brush is time.
+See your life as one big mosaic.
 As the artist you get to choose how you want to paint your mosaic using your brush.
-With carefully planned strokes you have the power to create a masterpiece with the most beautiful colors and imagery possible!
+With carefully planned strokes you have the power to create a masterpiece with beautiful and vivid colors!